This article about guide to Manchester was updated by the Great British Mag content team on 29 September, 2021

 What to visit?

 Manchester is home to one of one of the world’s most famous football teams, Manchester United.
 Even if you’re not a Red Devils fan a trip to Old Trafford is a must.
-Walk the same steps as David Beckham and Christiano Ronaldo once did as you walk under the tunnel onto the famous football pitch, and you can even take a sneak peak inside the players changing rooms!
+Walk the same steps that David Beckham and Cristiano Ronaldo once did as you walk under the tunnel onto the famous football pitch, and you can even take a sneak peak inside the players changing rooms!

 The John Rylands Library is a marvellous neo-gothic building with enchanting winding staircases and over 1.4 million books.
 It’s one of the city’s oldest buildings and it was originally decorated to look like a church.
 The Reading Room boasts large stained glass windows and ornate ceiling carvings making it one of the prettiest places to study.